-The Company has incurred significant operating losses and negative cash flows from operations and has yet to achieve profitable operations resulting in an accumulated deficit of \$41,516 as at December 31, 2024.
+The Company had \$31,440 of cash as at March 31, 2025 (December 31, 2024 - \$31,741).
+The Company has incurred significant operating losses (a net loss of \$1,589 for the period ended March 31, 2025) and has yet to achieve profitable operations resulting in an accumulated deficit of \$43,105 as at March 31, 2025.
+Furthermore, net cash used in operating and investing activities for the period ended March 31, 2025 amounted to \$1,336 and \$15,270, respectively.
+Based on the Company's liquidity position as at March 31, 2025, management has forecasted its cash flow requirements, and believes that it doesn't have sufficient cash resources to support its planned operations for the next twelve months from March 31, 2025).
 The Company can adjust its discretionary expenditures to ensure it will continue as a going concern while pursuing additional financing alternatives.
 As outlined herein, the Company has, in the past, financed the majority of its activities by raising capital through equity issuances.

-The Company closed the October 2024 Offering noted below in the "Financing Activities", however the Company will need to obtain financing in the form of debt, equity, or a combination thereof to continue with its planned non-discretionary and discretionary operational activities.
-Notwithstanding the Company's recent and historic funding, there is a risk that sufficient additional financing may not be available to the

-Company on acceptable terms, or at all.
+The Company closed the private placement in January 2025 noted below in the "Financing Activities", however the Company will need to obtain financing in the form of debt, equity, or a combination thereof to continue with its planned non-discretionary and discretionary operational activities.
+Notwithstanding the Company's recent and historic funding, there is a risk that sufficient additional financing may not be available to the Company on acceptable terms, or at all.
 While the Company currently expects to raise additional funds to fund ongoing operations and its commitments in the near term to continue exploration and development activities.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern, and therefore the Company may be unable to realize its assets and discharge its liabilities in the normal course of business.